lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-FragFormat title='Fragment general format.
 Presence of a padding field is optional'}

-In ACK-Always or ACK-on-Error, fragments except the last one SHALL conform the detailed format defined in {{Fig-NotLastWin}}.
+In ACK-Always or ACK-on-Error, SCHC fragments except the last one SHALL conform the detailed format defined in {{Fig-
+NotLastWin}}.
 The total size of the fragment header is R bits.
 Where is R is not a multiple of 8 bits.

 ~~~~